openethereum/openethereum.github.io/oo7-Parity-Reference.md

 Each such item is represented as a function.
 This takes arguments exactly correlating to the function it maps from.
 When the function is invoked, a `TransactionStatus` bond is returned, tracking the state of the transaction required to execute and finalise that function.

+The parameters of these functions may be `Bond`s, but the resultant `Bond` is not reactive to changes in parameters since they are one-off commands only.

 Example:

 ```js